-The owners and operators of many of the nation's more than 4,000 publicly-owned airports routinely allow businesses and individuals to conduct commercial aeronautical activities on airport property.
-Typically, the business operators must sign a lease or contract in which they agree to comply with minimum standards set by the airport owner/operators.
+The owners and operators of the nation's more than 5,200 publicly owned airports routinely allow businesses and individuals to conduct commercial aeronautical activities on airport property.

+Typically, the business operators must sign a lease or contract in which they agree to comply with minimum standards set by the airport owners/operators.

-These minimum standards are intended to protect the level and quality of services offered to aircraft owners, pilots, and the public at large.
-The FAA urges airport sponsors to establish reasonable minimum standards that are relevant to the aeronautical activity being proposed.
+The minimum standards are intended to protect the level and quality of services offered to aircraft owners, pilots, and the public at large.
+While they are not required, the FAA strongly recommends that airport sponsors establish reasonable minimum standards that are relevant to the aeronautical activity being proposed.

-The FAA stresses that, where minimum standards are adopted, they should be applied objectively and uniformly to all on-airport commercial aeronautical activities.
+The FAA stresses that, where minimum standards are adopted, they should be applied objectively and uniformly to all onairport commercial aeronautical activities.
 Imposing unreasonable or onerous minimum standards on airport businesses may violate the FAA's policy on exclusive rights.
-Airports owner/operators who receive federal financial assistance must agree to uphold that policy.
+Airport owner/operators who receive federal financial assistance must agree to uphold that policy.

 When developing minimum standards, each airport owner/operator must examine what makes its airport different from other airports.
 Minimum standards should be tailor made for the airport to which they will be applied.
-Fill-in-the-blank minimum standards, which may be copied from other airports serving different roles, are not effective.
-For instance, it would be unreasonable for the owner/operator of a small rural airport to require a fixed base operator (FBO) at the airport to provide jet fuel if no jet aircraft utilize the field.
+Fill-in-the-blank minimum standards, which may be copied from other airports service different roles and are not effective.
+For instance, it would be unreasonable for the owner/ operator of a small rural airport to require a fixed-base operator (FBO) at the airport to provide jet fuel if no jet aircraft utilize the field.